Tinkerforge/doc/source/Hardware/Bricks/Stepper_Brick.rst

 the driver and play around with the controls.

 After this test you can go on with writing your own application.
-See :ref:`Interface and Coding <stepper_brick_programming_interfaces>` section
+See the :ref:`Programming Interface <stepper_brick_programming_interfaces>` section
-for the API of the Stepper Brick and examples in your programming language.
+for the API of the Stepper Brick and examples in different programming languages.